I had earlier shared 30 must have WordPress plugins which I use on ShoutMeLoud. I hope you read the post.

-In fact, if you have been using separate plugins for sitemap, redirection and a few other features, you can stop using them once you use Yoast SEO.
+In fact, if you have been using separate WordPress sitemap plugin, redirection and a few other features, you can stop using them with Yoast SEO.

 Here are a few things that you can achieve by using the Yoast SEO plugin: